OpenSwitchNOS/openswitch-ops-cli/docs/interface_cli.md

 #### Authority ####
 All users.
 #### Parameters ####
-Choose one of the following parameter to switch the autonegotiation state, on or off.
+Choose one of the following parameters to switch the autonegotiation state, on or off.

 | Parameter| Description |
 |:-----------|:----------|:----------------:|:---------------------------------------|